Prayer Book Rebellion: Battle of Fenny Bridges

-On July 2, Lord John Russell, 1st Earl of Bedford's initial force had reached Honiton.
-It included 160 Italian arquebusiers and 1,000 landsknechts, German foot soldiers, under the command of Lord William Grey.
+On 2 July, Lord John Russell, 1st Earl of Bedford's initial force had reached Honiton.
+It included 160 Italian arquebusiers, under the command of Lord William Grey.
 With promised reinforcements from Wiltshire and Gloucestershire, Russell would have had more than 8,600 men, including a cavalry force of 850 men, all of whom were well armed and well trained.
 Russell had estimated the combined rebel forces from Cornwall and Devon at only 7,000 men.
-On July 28, Arundell decided to block their approach to Exeter at Fenny Bridges.
+On 28 July, Arundell decided to block their approach to Exeter at Fenny Bridges.
 The result of this conflict was inconclusive.
 Approximately 300 men on each side were reported to have died with Lord Russell and his army returned to Honiton.

 Battle of Woodbury Common

-Lord Russell's reinforcements arrived on August 2 and his army of 5,000 men began a march upon Exeter, westward, across the downs.
+Lord Russell's reinforcements arrived on 2 August and his army of 5,000 men began a march upon Exeter, westward, across the downs.
 Russell's advance continued on to Woodbury Common where they pitched camp.
-On August 4, the rebels attacked, but the result was inconclusive with large numbers of prisoners taken by Lord Russell.
+On 4 August, the rebels attacked, but the result was inconclusive with large numbers of prisoners taken by Lord Russell.

 Battle of Clyst St Mary

-Arundell's forces re-grouped with the main contingent of 6,000 soldiers at Clyst St Mary, but they were attacked by a central force led by Sir William Francis on August 5.
+Arundell's forces re-grouped with the main contingent of 6,000 soldiers at Clyst St Mary, but they were attacked by a central force led by Sir William Francis on 5 August.
 After a ferocious battle, Russell's troops gained the advantage and left a thousand Cornish and Devonians dead and many more taken prisoner.

+The highest-ranking causality of the rebellion was a certain William Francis who died at a "Fight at Carey's Windmill" possibly referring to Battle of Clyst St Mary or Battle of Clyst Heath.
+His title implies that he was a gentry and most probably knighted, and was leading the foremost division, leaving the road which he first marched, took now one that was both deep and narrow; when the rebels, being upon the banks on each side of the road, beat him with stones striking his headpiece, and as the result he died.

 Clyst Heath massacre

-Russell pitched camp on Clyst Heath where he had 900 bound and gagged rebel prisoners killed, with their throats slit in 10 minutes, according to the chronicler John Hayward.
+Russell pitched camp on Clyst Heath where he had up to 900 bound and gagged rebel prisoners killed, with their throats slit in 10 minutes, according to the chronicler John Hayward.

 Battle of Clyst Heath

-When news of the atrocity reached Arundell's forces, a new attack took place early on August 6.
+When news of the atrocity reached Arundell's forces, a new attack took place early on 6 August.
 Lord Grey later commented that he had never seen the like nor taken part in such a murderous fray.
 As he had led the charge against the Scots in the Battle of Pinkie Cleugh, this was a telling statement.
 Some 2,000 soldiers had died at the battle of Clyst Heath.
 A group of Devon men went north, up the valley of the Exe, where they were overtaken by Sir Gawen Carew who left the corpses of their leaders hanging on gibbets from Dunster to Bath.